computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 # Text generation using char-rnn

 In this section, you will be following more Pytorch tutorial code in order to reproduce Karpathy's text generation results.
-Follow the tutorial [here](http://pytorch.org/tutorials/intermediate/char_rnn_generation_tutorial.html).
+Read through the tutorial [here](http://pytorch.org/tutorials/intermediate/char_rnn_generation_tutorial.html), and then download [this ipython notebook](https://github.com/spro/practical-pytorch/tree/master/char-rnn-generation) to base your own code on.

+TODO: Things we could ask the students to do
+1. Implement perplexity and show a plot of training time vs. perplexity
+2. Play with the architecture
+3. Add a <start token> to the vocabular.

 ## Experimenting with your own dataset